Assassinkin/haskell101/getProgrammingHaskellNotes.md

 then we can run it like this: `printRobot killerRobot`

 Haskell isn’t an object-oriented language.
 All of the functionality built here from scratch already exists in a much more powerful form, using Haskell’s type system.
 Haskell’s types can replicate all the behavior  needed for OOP.

+# Types

+Python, and JavaScript languages uses `dynamic typing`, decision concerning variables are taken during runtime.

+- dynamic typing (+): more flexibility, no need to keep track of types
+- dynamic typing (-):  errors happen only at runtime.

+`static typing` used by languages such as C C++ and Java

+- static typing (+): types issues occurs during compile time
+- static typing (-): Add many annotation for types for each variable and function.

+Haskell is a statically typed programming language.
+Haskell make use of type inference as it can helpfigure the type of a variable on its own.

+-> It’s Haskell’s type system that sets it apart from other programming languages.

+                    Variable name :: Variable type Type signature:      `something :: Int`
+Variable definition: `something = 20`